 Now that we know, what are CRM and its importance, let us move on to our topic SAP CRM.
 Here we have the list of topics if you want to jump right into a specific one:

 SAP CRM is a part of the SAP business suite, that is used to stay connected with customers.
-It is not only used to address organizations short-term goals but also helps the organizations to reduce cost and increasing decision-making abilities.
-The main goal of SAP CRM is to manage and maintain customer relationship.
+It is not only used to address the organization’s short-term goals but also helps the organizations to reduce cost and increasing decision-making abilities.
+The main goal of SAP CRM is to manage and maintain customer relationships.